42% Of All The Gold In The World Buys 5 Companies ONLY

 The Dow is running on empty

-The American economy is now at a point when several dollars of additional credit is required to produce one dollar of GDP.
+The American economy is now at a point where several dollars of additional credit are required to produce one dollar of GDP.
 Because of the anaemic state of the US economy, tax cuts, if they are passed, would only increase the deficit without achieving any real growth.

-The Fed has no policy – Only reacts to events
+The Fed has no policy – it only reacts to events

-The graph below gives four examples how the Fed lowers rates as a reaction to a stock market fall.
-Since 2008, the Fed held rates at zero for 8 years and started raising them too late.
-The real US economy is now turning down again and the Fed thinks that they can increase rates at least a couple of times this year.
-Short term it looks more likely that rates will go down.
+The graph below gives four examples of how the Fed lowers rates as a reaction to a stock market fall.
+Since 2008, the Fed has held rates at zero for 8 years and started raising them too late.
+The real US economy is now turning down again, and the Fed thinks that they can increase rates at least a couple of times this year.
+In the short term, it looks more likely that rates will go down.

 Central banks will lose control of rates

 Coming back to the “New Normal”, nobody must believe that the valuations we see in the tech markets today are different to what happened between 2000 and 2002 when the Nasdaq crashed by almost 80% and many tech companies went under.
 I remember this period particularly well since I was involved with an e-commerce company at the time.
-At the end of 1999, I told my friend who was the founder that we must sell the company for cash or stocks with no restrictions to sell the stock.
+At the end of 1999, I told my friend, who was the founder, that we must sell the company for cash or stocks with no restrictions on selling the stock.
 Valuations at the time were a crazy 10x sales.
 None of the companies in the sector made any profit.
-We managed to sell the business at a good price to a Hong Kong based Nasdaq quoted company.
-Like many others, the buyer was bankrupt a few years later.
+We managed to sell the business at a good price to a Hong Kong-based Nasdaq-quoted company.
+Like many others, the buyer went bankrupt a few years later.

 About Egon von Greyerz